zhenghaibo1008/samples/pojo-sample/readme.md

-# Code First
+# POJO

-It's the sample of code-first
+It's sample of pojo

-You can write microservice without swagger contract.

 ## How to run sample